Missouri towns brace for more flooding as Nebraska cleans up

 “We’re looking for it to recede by late tomorrow,” Drew Nystrom, a spokesman for the base, said on Wednesday.
 “It’s gonna take a concentrated effort and many months to get everything back to normal.”

+“I was driving out to get one more load of corn from the bins when the levee broke, and there was a wall of water coming at me,” said Geib, 54, whose farm is near the town of Craig.
+“I was on the phone with my son-in-law, who was driving out to help, telling him, ‘Stop!
+Stop!
+Turn around!’”

+Across the Missouri from the evacuated town of Craig, the village of Rulo, Nebraska, drew a small crowd of onlookers to see the deluge, said Kelly Klepper, owner of Wild Bill’s Bar & Grill.

-Reporting by Humeyra Pamuk, additional reporting by Gina Cherelus in New York, Rich McKay in Atlanta, Jarrett Renshaw in Philadelphia, P.J.
-Huffstutter and Mark Weinraub in Chicago and Dan Whitcomb in Los Angeles; Editing by Scott Malone and Matthew Lewis
+Reporting by Humeyra Pamuk; Additional reporting by Gina Cherelus in New York, Rich McKay in Atlanta, Jarrett Renshaw in Philadelphia, P.J.
+Huffstutter and Mark Weinraub in Chicago, and Dan Whitcomb in Los Angeles; Editing by Bill Tarrant and Leslie Adler